-The School Board announces the time and place for its regular meetings at the beginning of each fiscal year.
-The Superintendent shall prepare and make available the calendar of regular School Board meetings.
-Meeting dates may be changed with 10 days' notice in accordance with State law.
+The Board announces the time and place for its regular meetings at the beginning of each fiscal year.
+The Superintendent shall prepare and make available the calendar of regular Board meetings.
+The regular meeting calendar may be changed with ten days' notice in accordance with State law.

-A meeting agenda shall be posted at the District's administrative office and the Board's meeting room, or other location where the meeting is to be held, at least 48 hours before the meeting.
-Items not specifically on the agenda may still be considered during the meeting.
+A meeting agenda shall be posted at the District's main office and the Board's meeting room, or other location where the meeting is to be held, at least 48 hours before the meeting.